elastic/apm-nodejs-http-client/README.md

 - `kubernetesNamespace` - Kubernetes namespace
 - `kubernetesPodName` - Kubernetes pod name, if not given will be the hostname
 - `kubernetesPodUID` - Kubernetes pod id, if not given will be parsed from `/proc/self/cgroup`
+- `globalLabels` - An object of key/value pairs to use to label all data reported (only applied when using APM Server 7.1+)

 HTTP client configuration: